How Your Guard

 How It's Made

 Multiple layers of EVA material are bonded together under extreme heat and pressure using a specialised pressure forming machine.
 Each layer is individually heated and pressed onto the model at 8 bars of pressure — the maximum available from the best equipment on the market.
 The result is a dense, uniform, multi-layered guard with no air inclusions and consistent thickness throughout.
+Every single guard we sell is made this way — no exceptions, no cheap vacuum-formed versions.

 Why It's Superior